Fast, effortless and 100% online.

 |Over £150,000||45%||Additional rate|

-From July 2022, you will only have to pay Income Tax and National Insurance when you earn more than £6,725 and £12,570 (respectively) in a tax year.
+You only have to pay Income Tax and National Insurance when you earn more than £12,570 in a tax year from April 2023.
 National Insurance is important to stay on top of because it qualifies you for various state-provided benefits.

 Self-employed teachers pay both: